-SULAWESI (C. annuum) – seed harvest 2017 – limited stock – I found this chilli in a market on the island of Sulawesi in 1990.
+SULAWESI (C. annuum) – seed harvest 2017 – OUT OF STOCK – I found this chilli in a market on the island of Sulawesi in 1990.
 It grows to 4″ is pencil thin and very hot.
 Prolific, Early and easy to grow but can be slow to germinate.
 Sow in gentle heat in early February and transplant when four true leaves have formed.
 Pot on in May into 10″ pots in greenhouse.
 Does well in a border and outside in a sheltered sunny spot.

-THANLWIN RIVER (C. annuum) – seed harvested 2016 – I was given this chilli by a Burmese farmer whose family has grown them for many years on the banks of the Thanlwin river in southern Myanmar.
+THANLWIN RIVER (C. annuum) – seed harvested 2016 – OUT OF STOCK I was given this chilli by a Burmese farmer whose family has grown them for many years on the banks of the Thanlwin river in southern Myanmar.
 Does well in the UK with an early start.
 Abundant long hot fruits that can be eaten fresh, dried and also ground up for a great chilli powder.

 MATHANIA (C. annuum) – seed saved 2019.
-This is a famous Rajasthan heritage variety that had been considered extinct due to gene drift from crossing with modern cultivars now grown by farmers.
+OUT OF STOCK This is a famous Rajasthan heritage variety that had been considered extinct due to gene drift from crossing with modern cultivars now grown by farmers.
 I found it on a remote farm in the Mathania district of central Rajasthan.
 It had been grown by the family for generations and when my guide saw them drying in the sun he burst into tears as he hadn’t seen this fruity, spicy yet not too hot chilli for many years.
 Prolific and easy to grow under glass.
 Great both fresh and drie d.